flicstar/flicstar.github.io/_posts/2021-09-12-does-a-book-fit-into-devrel.md

 featured_image:
 ---

-## How does writing a book fit into DevRel?

 Out of all the content you see coming out of [DevRel](https://devrel.co/about/): docs, blogs, whitepapers, podcasts, conference presentations, social messages, you don’t often see a technical book.

-While technical books aren’t as important as they used to be, they do still have a place in this
-[multi-channel world of technical content](https://www.stephaniemorillo.co/post/content-strategy-for-devrel-teams-a-primer).
+While technical books aren’t as important as they used to be, they do still have a place in this [multi-channel world of technical content](https://www.stephaniemorillo.co/post/content-strategy-for-devrel-teams-a-primer).

 Last year I co-authored a book for an open source CMS called [TYPO3](https://typo3.org/) and I want to share the story for any other developer advocates out there who may be inspired to do something similar.

-### ##  The need for a book
+## The need for a book

 [TYPO3](https://typo3.org/) has a mature, thriving community around it yet they still want to grow.
 They want to increase awareness internationally, grow adoption and grow their user base.
 They want to increase code contribution - they’re an open source community so of course they want more contributors.
 They also want to continue building their community.